 Roast your own!
 Spices

 Spices!
 They bring everything to life.
-I’ve written so much about spices over the years, not to mention a hefty spice intro (with nutritional benefits) in Peace and Parsnips, our very own cookbook:) I talked a lot about spices in there, they’re so important to my cooking and dare I say, Indian is my favourite way of cooking.
+I’ve written so much about spices over the years, not to mention a hefty spice intro (with nutritional benefits) in Peace and Parsnips.
+I talked a lot about spices in there, they’re so important to my cooking and dare I say, Indian is my favourite way of cooking.
 No, I don’t!
-It does depend on how the stars are aligned and what I fancy and all of that, but, we all know Indian food is utterly brilliant and this recipe does it justice I feel.
+It does depend on how the stars are aligned and what I fancy and all of that, but, we all know Indian food is utterly diverse, vibrant and totally brilliant.

 I give you full instructions below about how to toast and grind your own spice mixes, this one is similar to a Garam Masala, a North India spice mix filled with warming spices like cinnamon and cloves, you can see the picture above and you can probably imagine the aroma when all that hits a warm pan.
 Out of this world!!

 Dry toasting spices like this in a pan adds complexity and brings out all the incredible aromas.
 There are many versions of Garam Masala (‘Garam’ – Hot, ‘Masala’ – Spice Mix).
 You could add Mace or nutmeg for example.
 But I think this is a good all rounder.
 If you don’t please let me know below.
 If you do, again, let’s talk in the comments.
 I love chatting about spices and learning new things.

 I’ve added smoked paprika and turmeric to this spice mix, they’re not classically ‘Garam Masala’, but I like them in this Rojan Gosh.